 Google opened its I/O 2026 keynote with a film featuring pipe cleaners, puppets, and an AI chip named Timmy.

-Created by Google alongside Nexus Studios and director Laurie Rowan, the short film pictured one of the company’s most technical products as the unlikely star of an emotional training montage.
+Created alongside Nexus Studios and director Laurie Rowan, the short film shows one of the company’s most technical products as the unlikely star of a training montage.

 The campaign centered on Google’s TPU chips, or processors designed to handle AI workloads at scale.